jjuri-socialmining/zettelkasten/Umami/LYT System.md

 Or you can start mapping the forest's unique landscape.
 Just go to: [[Set Up Your Home Note]].

-Or, you can climb the tallest Ent-like tree to get your bearings at the [[+Home]] note.
+Or, you can climb the tallest Ent-like tree to get your bearings at the [[000 Home]] note.